 “We were buying in kegs of beer for the workers, but because I had the necessary health licence for the grape juice production, we decided we should give it go - making our own beer.”

 An experienced brewer was hired to help the trio get started and he devised a beer they named ‘Drovers Draft.’

-“I made up the rest and, over the years, I’ve fined-tuned them,” Peter says.
+“I made up the rest and, over the years, I’ve fine-tuned them,” Peter says.
 Nowadays, ‘Hop Farm Brewery’ is the only brewery located on a hop farm, sourcing its hops from the property.
 Each week, the team produces 1000 litres of four different beers, including ‘Kahurangi Pilsner,’ which is made using green hops from Colin Oldham’s hop gardens.

 Peter is 63, but he already has 50 years of hop-farming under his belt.